IdentiCyte/IdentiCyte/README.md

 > pyinstaller IdentiCyte.spec

-Or if you are on linux, theninstead run the command
+Or if you are on linux, then instead run the command

 > pyinstaller IdentiCyte_linux.spec